Fourier-Attentive Representation Learning: A Fourier-Guided Framework for Few-Shot Generalization in Vision-Language Models: Experiments

 We compare FARL against a range of strong and relevant baselines to position its performance, including: Zero-Shot CLIP\cite{clip}, prompt learning methods such as CoOp\cite{coop}, CoCoOp\cite{cocoop}, KgCoOp\cite{kgcoop}, PLOT\cite{plot}, ProVP\cite{provp}, MetaPrompt\cite{metaprompt}, MaPLe\cite{maple}, and TCP\cite{tcp}; and other deep-layer adaptation methods such as MMA\cite{mma} and MMRL\cite{mmrl}.

 All models are built upon the ViT-B/16 CLIP backbone\cite{clip}.
-We primarily follow the 16-shot learning protocol, where $16$ labeled examples per class are used for training.
+We follow the 16-shot learning protocol, where $16$ labeled examples per class are used for training.
 FARL are trained using the AdamW optimizer with an initial learning rate of $0.00005$ and a cosine decay schedule, we set the number of representation tokens $K=5$ and the injection start layer $J=6$.
+Detailed logic and pseudocode for the Fourier decomposition and model architecture are provided in the supplementary material.
 All results are the average of three runs with different random seeds.
 For a fair comparison, results for MMRL were obtained by re-running the official source code under our experimental setup.